-It doesn't have to end in permanent liver damage.
-Once you stop popping pills and start making healthier lifestyle choices, you give your liver time to recover.
+The good news is, it doesn't have to end in permanent liver damage.
+Once you stop abusing pills and start making healthier lifestyle choices, you give your liver time to recover.

-The liver is able to regenerate itself and go back to its pre-addiction state!
+The liver is often able to regenerate itself and go back to its pre-addiction state!

 Whether you know it or not, someone you know is most likely fighting a prescription pill addiction.

 One of the most problematic things about prescription pill addiction is the legality of these pills.
-Because pills are given out by doctors, many fail to see that these pills are just as devastating as coke, crack, or heroin.
+Because pills are given out by doctors, many fail to see that these pills are just as devastating as coke, crack, meth, or heroin.
 Left untreated, the addiction kills, just like any other addiction.

-If you are addicted to prescription pills or know someone who is, do not wait for irreversible liver damage.
+If you are addicted to prescription pills or know someone who is, do not wait.
 Seek help right away.
 Whether this help comes from drug rehab facilities, family, or a trusted doctor, it is help that just might save a life — maybe even your own.